cpp-best-practices/game_jam/README.md

 # 2022 Game Jam submission: TheWorld

 First you have to answer three personal questions.
 Based on that you will get ... ;).
 To merge the worlds of square and round, you will have to accomplish 8 halls which are guarded by monsters triggered by tension between worlds...
-Will you be able to combine them?
+Will you be able to survive?

 link to project: https://github.com/JungerBoyo/TheWorld/releases/tag/game_jam_submission